80s Makeup Looks: Trends of a Glam Decade

 Madonna channels the edgy vibes of the decade with dramatic eyeshadow and lip color.
 Photo Credit: Album / Alamy Stock Photo

-As we dive into the glamorous makeup trends of the 80s, it’s worth noting that women of that era embraced diverse products, all in the spirit of fun and experimentation.
-So, let’s explore these returning trends that are once again capturing the imagination of the world–from costume parties to the everyday.
+As we dive into the glamorous makeup trends of the 80s, it’s worth noting that women embraced diverse products, all in the spirit of experimentation.

 Eyes & Brows